merely-useful/py-rse/configure.md

 3. A job-specific file with settings for a specific run.
 4. Command-line options to change things that commonly change.

-This is sometimes called [overlay configuration](glossary.html#overlay-configuration) because each level overrides the ones above it: the user's configuration file overrides the system settings, the job configuration overrides the user's defaults,
+This is sometimes called [overlay configuration][overlay-configuration] because each level overrides the ones above it: the user's configuration file overrides the system settings, the job configuration overrides the user's defaults,